jo3-l/yag-template-lsp/README.md

 [typst-lsp](https://github.com/nvarner/typst-lsp), and [rhai's LSP](https://github.com/rhaiscript/lsp).
 This project would not be possible without this exceptional prior work—thank you to everyone who contributed to the above projects!

+## Contributing

+Contributions are very welcome, though familiarity with Rust, error-tolerant parsers, and the language server protocol will likely be needed for any significant additions.
+If you are interested, please feel free to ping me in the `#programming-discussion` channel of the YAGPDB community server for guidance.

+We highly recommend VSCode for development, as debugging changes to the language server is extremely difficult otherwise.
+When using VSCode, use the `Run Extension` debug configuration to compile both the Rust and TypeScript components and open a VSCode window with the modified language server installed.

 ## License